 3. Material You’re Using To Wipe

-The material in which you’ll be using to wipe the stains out also matters a lot.
-If you use a coloured material for this purpose, you may end up transferring some of the dye (from the clothes you’re using to wipe) onto the already stained carpet.
+The material you’ll be using to wipe the stains out also matters a lot.
+If you use a colored material for this purpose, you may transfer some of the dye (from the clothes you’re using to wipe) onto the already-stained carpet.

-So in other to be on a safer side, it’s best that you used a clean piece of white clothes.
+So in other to be on the safer side, you should use a clean piece of white clothing.
 Also, avoid using paper napkins.

 Things Not To Do When You Are Trying To Get Nail Polish Out Of Your Carpet

 1. Avoid Scrubbing The Stain

 Once there’s a spill, you shouldn’t scrub the stain.
 Scrubbing the stain will only make it spread wider and difficult for you to clean.